KUNALKANADE/Receipt-Generator-Application/README.md

 Subscription Details: Incorporates Bronze, Prime, and Gold subscription types with corresponding prices, dynamically reflected in the receipt PDF.

-Professional PDF Output: Each receipt includes a header for "KK GYM" and a comprehensive description of KK's Gym, enhancing the professional appeal of the generated receipts.
+Professional PDF Output: Each receipt includes a header for "COMPANY" and a comprehensive description of COMAPNY, enhancing the professional appeal of the generated receipts.

 Learning Outcomes:
 GUI Development: Gain proficiency in building graphical user interfaces (GUIs) using Tkinter, including entry fields, buttons, and dynamic widget management.